ray-chew/pycsa/docs/source/modules/runs.icon_usgs_test.rst

 runs.icon_usgs_test
 ===================

-Run script for CSAM experiments involving the ICON grid and the USGS GMTED 2010 orographic dataset.
+Run script for CSA experiments involving the ICON grid and the USGS GMTED 2010 orographic dataset.